rhearty1/rhearty1.github.io/_posts/2022-05-22-AT Section Hike from Mathews Arm to Harpers Ferry.md

 ---
 layout: post
-title: Report of our 2022 Section Hike of the Appalachian Trail from Mathews Arm to Harpers Ferry
+title: Report from our 2022 Section Hike of the Appalachian Trail
 categories: [reflection]
 tags: [treks]
 ---